 And lock the garbage cans.

-Now… THAT’S the wrap on this series.
+Now… THAT’S a wrap on this series.
 Hope it helps you.
 We just love our dogs so much and we want them with us for a LONG time!!

 Please keep in mind that we may receive a small commission when you click our links and make purchases and as an Amazon Associate, this site earns from qualifying purchases.
 However, this does not impact our reviews and comparisons.
 We try our best to keep things fair and balanced, in order to help you make the best choice for you.